University of Padua: Finances

 The university foresaw a budget of €831 million for the 2023 fiscal year.
 Of this, €545 million were contributions paid by the Ministry of Education, University and Research of Italy, the European Union, local administrations like regions and provinces, and other entities.
 The remaining €232 million were classified as own revenues, of which €106 million came from tuition fees and €125 million from research-related income.

 The amount of tuition students pay depends on their major, the financial situation of their household and if they take more time to graduate compared to the established length of their program.
 Tuition is also significantly lowered for non-EU citizens of certain developing countries.
 There are also scholarships and fee-waivers based on merit on other factors.
 Generally, most students who are graduating in time and are not from low income households will pay around €2,700/year for the 2023/24 academic year.

-UNIPhD Doctoral Programme

-Since 2021, the University of Padua has hosted the UNIPhD, a prestigious Marie Skłodowska-Curie Actions (MSCA) COFUND doctoral programme funded by the European Union.
-The programme offers up to 50 fully funded three-year PhD fellowships to Early Stage Researchers from around the world.
-UNIPhD supports interdisciplinary research across 25 doctoral courses, spanning life sciences, physical sciences, engineering, humanities, and social sciences.
-Fellows are employed on a full-time research contract, receive a monthly salary that includes living, mobility, and family allowances, and are required to complete mandatory secondments in academic or non-academic institutions.

-The programme follows a "training through research" model, combining original doctoral research with structured training in transferable skills such as project management, ethics, and science communication, along with international mobility opportunities.
-UNIPhD is coordinated by a management team at Padua, including a Programme Coordinator and an External Advisory Board, and operates in alignment with the European Charter for Researchers.

-UniPhD is an India-based academic support company founded to assist postgraduate and doctoral students with research-related tasks.
-The company provides services such as PhD thesis and dissertation writing, research proposal development, statistical and qualitative data analysis, plagiarism checks, and journal publication support.
-Since its establishment, UniPhD.com has expanded its offerings to cover multiple disciplines and research areas, serving students and early career researchers both in India and internationally.